carbaior/sescc/README.md

 + PROOF that the Almagest's **LATITUDES were measured by Hipparchus** himself in -2nd cy.
 + PROOF that the Almagest includes **later corrections by al-Battani (9 cy) and Regiomontanus (15 cy)**
 + PROOF that Fomenko,Kalashnikov & Nosovsky's method(1) that points to the medieval period is **HOPELESSLY FLAWED, IF NOT FRAUDULENT**.
 As well as the reason (more info below).
 + PROOF of **scientific activities** in -2nd cy B.C.
-Meaning: knowledge of writing, fractional counting, astronomical reference systems, documentary respositories, a great deal **BEFORE** the 11th century.
+Meaning: knowledge of writing, fractional counting, astronomical reference systems, documentary repositories, a great deal **BEFORE** the 11th century.

 ## Related research / background: